Nantucket High School

 Nantucket High School is a public high school in Nantucket, Massachusetts, United States.
 It is the only high school on the island of Nantucket.
 The school serves students in grades 9–12 and has an approximate enrollment of 530 students.
 The school colors are Navy Blue and White, and the mascot is Hank the Harpoon Man, whose name was chosen by the students in 2013.

 History

 In 1838, Nantucket High School (NHS) was founded with Cyrus Peirce as the school's first principal.
 The school's team's name Whalers is in tribute to the long and storied history of the commercial whaling industry on Nantucket.
-Nantucket is regarded as one of the most recognizable and synonymous places associated with Whaling in the world.
+Nantucket is regarded as one of the most recognizable and synonymous places associated with whaling in the world.

 In 2019, NHS graduated its largest class in the school's history with 136 students.

 Athletics

 The Nantucket High School athletic teams are known as the Whalers.
-There are currently five boys' teams (soccer, basketball, swimming, lacrosse, and baseball), six girls' teams (softball, basketball, swimming, lacrosse, volleyball, and soccer), and six coed teams (football, field hockey, ice hockey, cheerleading, golf, sailing, and cross country).